yeomann/twilio-sms/README.md

 1. `npm run build`
 2. `npm run runbuild`

-after building, you can run from terminal using `PORT=1234 NODE_ENV=production node server.js` instead `npm run build`.
+after running first build command, there will be build folder generated for you.
+To run production, Please type command number two i.e  `npm run build` OR you can directly write this command in terminal window `PORT=1234 NODE_ENV=production node server.js`

+###Change Port

-If you wanna change port for Procution, Then see in `packages.json` under "runbuild" key, specify PORT yourself or from terminal, you can write directly `PORT=1234 NODE_ENV=production node server.js`.
+In order to change port, Refer to `packages.json` under "runbuild" key, specify PORT yourself or from terminal, you can write directly `PORT=1234 NODE_ENV=production node server.js`.

-NOTE: upon running `npm run build`, if no build folder was created then please make sure that webpack is installed globally or install it by running `npm install -g webpack`. you might need `sudo` for that.
+NOTE: Upon running `npm run build`, if no build folder was created then please make sure that webpack is installed globally or install it by running `npm install -g webpack`. you might need `sudo` for that.

 ## FAQ
 Incase of port error or error like below,